e0101528/fisalerts/monitor/README.md

         path to config directory
 ###  -log-level int
         0-4 (error, warn, info, debug, dump)

-## Superflous flags
-These are inherited from the xmrelay code - at the moment, the webserver related flags are unused, since the daemon no longer relays.
-They have planned used that will either be implemented eventually or these will be removed.
-All the config belongs in the YAML.

-###  -log-format string
-        log format - 'json' or 'pretty' (default "json")
 ###  -live
         enable development mode
-###  -webserver-host string
-        webserver host (usually 0.0.0.0)
-###  -webserver-port int
-        webserver port
-###  -webserver-request-timeout-secs int
-        webserver request timeout in seconds (default 60)
-###  -webserver-root-dir string
-        webserver root directory (default "/web")
-###  -webserver-tls-cert-filepath string
-        TLS certificate file path
-###  -webserver-tls-key-filepath string
-        TLS key file path

 ## YAML Configuration File